javalosp/advanced_programming/Lecture_9/Lecture_9_Quiz.md

 - [ ] c).
 S = (fs + fp * N) / 1
 - [ ] d).
 S = (fs + fp / N) / 1

-#### What does the term "synchronization" refer to in parallel programming?
+#### What does the term "synchronisation" refer to in parallel programming?
 - [x] a).
 The temporal coordination of parallel tasks
 - [ ] b).
 The spatial coordination of parallel tasks
 - [ ] c).
 The isolation of parallel tasks